Who are we

 Prior to joining Macquarie, Philipp was a Principal at strategy consultancy Bain & Company, where he was part of the Financial Services and Private Equity practices.
 He holds an MBA from INSEAD and a Master’s in Law from the University of St.Gallen in Switzerland.

 Kate oversees the full lifecycle of development projects to support the energy transition, including in the hydrogen and green ammonia industry, CCS and renewable fuels generally.
 Kate is the Chair of Macquarie’s Climate Solutions Taskforce, a cross-divisional forum aimed at developing solutions for Macquarie’s clients.
-Kate also sits on a number of GIG asset boards including Blueleaf Energy in Asia and the Hydrogen Chemistry Company in the Netherlands.
+Kate also sits on a number of GIG asset boards including of Atlas Agro, a green ammonia developer with projects in the US and Brazil, the Hydrogen Chemistry Company in the Netherlands and SkyNRG, a sustainable aviation fuels company with projects in both Europe and the US.

 Kate is a member of the Australian Clean Energy Regulator Board and the Hydrogen Sub-Committee of the Australia Korean Business Council.
 Kate joined Macquarie in 1998 and has deep experience across a number of sectors including infrastructure, utilities and telecommunications in both a corporate advisory capacity and as a principal investor.